-Once you arrive in Kathmandu, you will want to speak to the trekking company you have chosen as your partner in your Everest Base Camp Trek about your trek ahead.
+Once you arrive in Kathmandu, you will want to speak to the trekking company you have chosen as your partner in your Everest Base Camp Trek about your trekking ahead.
 The guide will confirm your flight to Lukla and give you all the information about the journey and the pit stops.

-The trek is relatively easy until you reach Dingboche, at the height of 4360m, and once you are there, the quotient for Everest Base Camp difficulty increases slightly.
+It is relatively easy until you reach Dingboche, at the height of 4360m, and once you are there, the quotient for Everest Base Camp difficulty increases slightly.

-That’s because once you cross the Lobuche River the mountain gets steeper.
+That’s because once you cross the Lobuche River, the mountain gets steeper.